-Dr. Susan Hilal is an Associate Professor and Interim Chair of the School of Law Enforcement and Criminal Justice.
+Dr. Susan Hilal is an Associate Professor in the School of Law Enforcement and Criminal Justice.
 During the 2012-2013 school year, she was on a sabbatical leave where she taught and did research at the University of Macau (Macau, China).
 She teaches primarily the senior capstone project and criminological theory.
 Her areas of research interest include police education, juvenile justice issues, and volunteerism.

 She has published a variety of articles in both trade and peer-reviewed journals, most recently in the Journal of Criminal Justice Education, Homicide Studies, and FBI Law Enforcement Bulletin.
 While at Metropolitan State University she has also served as coordinator of the Master of Science in Criminal Justice Program and Law Enforcement Certificate Program.
 Prior to working at Metropolitan State University she was an Assistant Professor and coordinator of the Criminal Justice Bachelor of Science Degree Completion Program at the University of Wisconsin-Platteville.
 She earned her Ph.D. in Sociology from South Dakota State University, a M.S. in Criminal Justice from St. Cloud State University, and a B.A. in Criminal Justice from the University of St. Thomas.